pmich/bartendro/docs/dispenser.md

 * PACKET_TICK_DISPENSE -- Dispense for a certain number of ticks.
 Pump rotation is measured in "ticks" which are generated by magnets moving over hall sensors in the dispenser.
 There are 4 hall sensors, so it takes 4 ticks for the pump to make one full turn.
-This function is the most accurate way to dispense a liqiuid.
+This function is the most accurate way to dispense liqiuid.
 We've determined that the pump dispenses 1 milliliter in 2.78 ticks.
 Once this command is initiated, the dispenser will immediately return an ACK and it will not wait for the dispense function to complete.
 The number of ticks to dispense is an unsigned 32 bit payload.